navariltd/cams-biometric/README.md

 - Create a new site.

-- Choose Frappe Version-14/Version-15 or above, and select ERPNext, and Cams Biometric from the available Apps to Install.
+- Choose Frappe Version-14/Version-15 or above, and select ERPNext, Frappe HR, and Cams Biometric from the available Apps to Install.

 - Within minutes, the site will be up and running with a fresh install, ready to explore the app's simple and impressive features.